agowardhan/agowardhan.github.io/content/pages/vitae.md

 - "The Dual Role of Starbursts and Active Galactic Nuclei in Driving Extreme Molecular Outflows", The Astrophysical Journal, Volume 859, Issue 1, article id.
 35, 23 pp. (2018).
 [Link](https://ui.adsabs.harvard.edu/#abs/2018ApJ...859...35G/abstract)

+- "Molecular gas properties in a z~3 main-sequence galaxy", _submitted_

 - "Hearts of Darkness : Lessons learned from deeply obscured nuclei in the nearby universe", _in prep_

-- "Molecular gas properties in a z~3 main-sequence galaxy", _in prep_

 ## Research